Competition Summary

 Video

-Each team will be required to produce a video four to eight minutes long, hosted on YouTube, that provides a detailed overview of the project including flight simulations.
-This video must be submitted on or before March 10, 2023.
-Not submitting a video will result in disqualification.
+Each team will be required to produce a video (six (6) minutes or longer, hosted on YouTube) introducing each member of the team and providing a detailed overview of the project with an emphasis on the payload recovery system.
+This video must be submitted to the launch organizers on or before February 23, 2024.

 Scoring